binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

 Copyright B. Nguyen, 2018.
-This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) and is dedicated to [the wolves climbing the hill](https://www.youtube.com/watch?v=gMFc7agO09w).
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) and is dedicated to people who are [heading for the Pacific](http://www.imdb.com/title/tt0111161/quotes).